-statement_item ::= // from Annex A.6.4

-...

-| {attribute_instance} expect (property_spec) [action_block]

-Syntax 17-18: Expect statement (excerpt from Annex A)
+statement_item ::= // from Annex A.6.4 {attribute_instance} expect ( property_spec ) [ action_block ] {attribute_instance} expect ( property_instance ) [ action_block ] Syntax 17-18: Expect statement (excerpt from Annex A)

-The expect statement accepts the same syntax used to declare a property.
-An expect statement causes the executing process to block until the given property succeeds (i.e., the sequence reaches its end point) or fails.
-The expect statement unblocks at the earliest match of the property (i.e., first_match).
-The statement following the expect shall execute in the Reactive region following the success of the property, or the first failed attempt.
-In either case, the specified property terminates its evaluation when the process unblocks.
+The expect statement accepts the same syntax used to assert a property.
+An expect statement causes the executing process to block until the given property succeedsor fails.
+The expect statement unblocks at the earliest match of the property (i.e., first\match).
+The statement following the expect is scheduled to execute after processing the Observe region following the success of the property, or the first failed attempt.
+If the expect appears in a program, it is scheduled in the Reactive region, otherwise it is scheduled in the Inactive region.
+In either case (i.e., the property succeeds or fails), the specified property terminates its evaluation when the process unblocks.